uniVocity/worldcities-import/README.md

 Using the `getDefaultEntityConfiguration()` method, we can define default configurations for all entities (in this case tables) in the "database" data store. `setBatchSize(batchSize)` defines the size of bulk insert/update/delete operations over all tables in this data store.

-`retrieveGeneratedKeysUsingStatement(true)` configures how generated keys should be extract upon insertion of new rows into any table of this database.
-In this case generated keys will be retrieved from the `java.sql.Statement` used to insert.
+`retrieveGeneratedKeysUsingStatement(true)` configures how generated keys should be extracted upon insertion of new rows into any table of this database.
+In this case generated keys will be retrieved from the `java.sql.Statement` used to insert data.
 The `true` flag indicates that the insert operations can be batched and the JDBC driver supports returning all generated keys after a batch operation.
 Some JDBC drivers do not support this and in this case batch insertion must be disabled.
 To circumvent this limitation, we implemented some strategies to allow insertions in batch with retrieval of generated keys in the [JdbcEntityConfiguration](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/entity/jdbc/JdbcEntityConfiguration.java) class.

 Finally, any other database-specific configuration is applied by the underlying implementation of  [Database](./src/main/java/com/univocity/articles/importcities/databases/Database.java).
 Refer to the implementation of each specific database [here](./src/main/java/com/univocity/articles/importcities/databases) to learn more.